 The Company was incorporated under the Business Corporations Act (British Columbia) on September 22, 2004 under the name of "Coro Mining Corp.".
-The Company's registered and records office is located at Suite 1100 - 888 Dunsmuir Street, Vancouver, British Columbia, V6C 3K4 and its head office is located at Suite 1020 - 625 Howe Street, Vancouver, British Columbia, V6C 2T6.
+The Company's registered and records office is located at Suite 2610- 1066 West Hastings Street, Vancouver, British Columbia, V6E 3X1 and its head office is located at Suite 1280 - 625 Howe Street, Vancouver, British Columbia, V6C 2T6.

 By Notice of Articles dated effective April 6, 2005, the Company increased its authorized share capital to an unlimited number of common shares without par value.
-As of December 31, 2008, 38,562,773 common shares are issued and outstanding; however, subsequent to the year end the Company completed a private placement, which increased the number of shares issued.
-As of March 25, 2009, the Company has 79,471,409 common shares issued and outstanding.
+As of December 31, 2009, 90,566,409 common shares are issued and outstanding.
 The Company's common shares carry no rights of redemption, retraction, conversion or exchange.